hacks-guide/Guide-WiiU/docs/user-guide/introduction.md

 ### End Goal

-> This guide has the end goal of taking a completely unmodified Wii U from stock to Custom Firmware.
+> This guide has the end goal of taking a completely unmodified Wii U from stock to custom firmware.

 ### Before Starting

-!> Before beginning the guide, you must know the risks of Wii U hacking: EVERY time you modify your system, there is always the potential for an UNRECOVERABLE brick.
-They’re rare but still a possibility so make sure you follow ALL directions EXACTLY.
+!> Before beginning the guide, you must know the risks of Wii U hacking: **EVERY** time you modify your system, there is always the potential for an **UNRECOVERABLE** brick.
+They’re rare but still a possibility so make sure you follow **ALL** directions **EXACTLY!**

 >
 > This guide will work on all Wii U consoles in all regions on firmware 5.5.4 or below.